Bort-Millipede/PS2Linux_BrainDump/Kit Comparisons/README.md

 Both the Beta kit and the Release kit ship with Kernel 2.2.1.
 The kernel that comes installed on the Beta kit is 2.2.1_ps2-6, whereas the kernel that comes installed on the Release kit is 2.2.1_ps2-7.
 It seems that a fair amount of the kernel source (especially items compiled as kernel modules by default, such as PS2-specific devices) was deliberately ommitted from the available 2.2.1_ps2-6 kernel source RPMs.

+## Other Differences

+The OpenSSH Server that ships with the Beta kit is much less stable than the OpenSSH Server that ships with the Release kit.

+Sessions established on the Beta kit often timeout after a while, with the console session suddenly no longer accepting input which necessitates establishing a new session.
+Additionally, SFTP sessions established cannot seem to retrieve remote folder (on PS2 Linux) contents correctly.

+The issues outlined above do not appear to be present in the Release kit OpenSSH server.

 ## References

 * [https://www.psdevwiki.com/ps2/Hard_Drive](https://www.psdevwiki.com/ps2/Hard_Drive)